TanukiSharp/DarkSoulsCloudSave/readme.md

 Note that this will only grant access to a separate store only accessible by this application, and this application will never be able to access anything else in your Google Drive.

-Once allow, you should see a message such as:
+Once allowed, you should see a message such as:

 ```
 Received verification code.
 You may now close this window.
 ```

-At that moment, you can close that browser's tab and the application is ready to use.
+At that moment, you can close that browser's page and the application is ready to use.

 Note: This procedure has to be done only once, but it has to be done on each machine you want to use the application.